darlose04/CSS-Projects/workout/readme.md

 * Also, when displaying retrieved tables, I removed the buttons so they would work on a newly added table.
 This worked, except when adding new rows the rows were added on the previous (original) table.
 I think removing the classes from the saved tables when displaying them from local storage may fix this.

 * want to keep this workout project in this repository, but am going to move the other projects to a new repository.
 Just so the workout app is by itself with it's commit history.
 Don't care as much about the commit history of the other projects

+* ran into another problem, which may not actually matter.
+But, if I add new rows after already having saved table content, the muscles group gets replaced by a blank box.
+I think this is because I'm re-saving the table and not input-ing a new value in the muscle group box (because the input box is removed after reloading).